Lafa0x9-Hackathon/lafa0x9/README.md

 ## Awesome People

-Lafa0x9 is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. 💜
+Lafa0x9 is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all these smart and generous people, from contributors to financial contributors. 💜

 Dear Fellow Github Community Members,  We are ready to release 2-3 month online workshop for new comers.
 At the end of the workshop, you’ll receive a certificate and a few exceptional participants will be offered internship.
 If any participants have financial difficulties, we will offer them with scholarships.